Truncated Distribution / Truncated Normal Distribution

 • If values range from negative infinity to infinity {-∞, ∞}, there is no truncation.

-Truncation happens when datasets have values that are outside of a usual range.
+Truncation can happen when datasets have values that are outside of a usual range.
 Let’s say you wanted to study income data for the first 1,000 people who submitted census forms.
 As you’re only studying the first 1,000 people, any income data you calculate would be truncated.

 • μ: the mean.